AWS Database Services Cheat Sheet – RDS, DynamoDB, Aurora

 • DynamoDB Adaptive capacity is a feature that enables DynamoDB to run imbalanced workloads indefinitely.

-• DynamoDB Global Tables provide multi-master, cross-region replication capability of DynamoDB to support data access locality and regional fault tolerance for database workloads.
+• provide multi-active, cross-region replication capability of DynamoDB to support data access locality and regional fault tolerance for database workloads.

 • DynamoDB Streams provides a time-ordered sequence of item-level changes made to data in a table